 - No extra transactional fee

-Regarding pricing, Vend like Lightspeed are on the more expensive side.
+Regarding pricing, Vend like Lightspeed is on the more expensive side.
 This POS provider offers 3 types of subscriptions.
 They are the Lite ($99/month), Pro ($129/month), and Enterprise (customizable price) versions.
 For the above functions, Vend is an ideal option for inventory-rich businesses and not so suitable for service-based companies.

 Square is another reputable name in the POS industry because of its broad range of applications.
 Square provides this POS for Retail, a retail-focused offshoot.
 The free edition of Square’s point-of-sale software offers a significant benefit.
 As a result, it is suitable for start-ups that are still in the early stages of development and just require basic management tools.
 However, if you want more advanced functionality, alternative options are available, which we will discuss later.